Home Oxygen Therapy (HOT) Toolkit

 Fire Chief Ray Reynolds was Honored for Excellence in Fire and Life Safety for his work nationally on Home Oxygen Safety.

-Fire Chiefs’ Fire & Life Safety SectionThe International Association of Fire Chiefs’ Fire & Life Safety Section (FLSS) provides leadership and guidance for chief fire officers and managers passionate about reducing the risk of injury, loss of life, and property loss through effective community risk reduction efforts.
+Fire Chiefs’ Fire & Life Safety SectionThe International Association of Fire Chiefs’ Fire & Life Safety Section (FLSS) provides leadership and guidance for chief fire officers and managers who are passionate about reducing the risk of injury, loss of life, and property loss through practical community risk reduction efforts.
 The section offers resources, information, and assistance related to education and outreach within their departments.

 Resources